clicon/clixon-controller-docs/tutorial.rst

 .. code-block:: bash

-   $ docker run --name openconfig1 -it clixon/openconfig
+   $ docker run -d --name openconfig1 -it clixon/openconfig
-   $ docker run --name openconfig2 -it clixon/openconfig
+   $ docker run -d --name openconfig2 -it clixon/openconfig

 The devices should then be visible in the list of running containers: